flocasts/flo-angular/projects/flosportsinc/ng-universal-services/cookies/README.md

 ```

 ### Browser
-You will also need to install `js-cookie`
+You will also need to `npm i js-cookie`.

 Inside your `BrowserModule` install `CookieBrowserModule` like so:

 ```ts